kuritsu/pozoledf-chef-repo/README.md

       - NODE_ROLE: k8s-worker

       *Check the last lines of output after running the script to learn how to add this worker node to the cluster.*
+    - Check the [k8s-worker](./roles/README.md#k8s-worker) guide for more details and post-install actions.
 - 2 (minimum) x Production application environment
   - K8S controller node (x1):
     - Run [scripts/install-chef-client.sh](https://github.com/kuritsu/pozoledf-chef-repo/tree/main/scripts/install-chef-client.sh), but before make sure you set the following